paulofelipefeitosa/prebaking-middleware-2020/function-startup/README.md

 ### Markdown Prebaking

-Now you can execute the `Function Start-up Markdown Prebaking` experiment using the following commands:
+And finally, we must execute the `Function Start-up Markdown Prebaking` experiment using the following commands:
 ``` shell script
 # cd serverless-handlers